By

 1. Interfaces and their tasks are apparent.

-Screens are intuitive, no understanding is required.
+Screens intuitively function without requiring any understanding.
 Interaction Designers should design tasks so they are evident to the user.
 Users will be able to easily notice, with little effort, what they need to do on each screen.
 Think Salesforce.com dashboard for sales executives.

 2. Interfaces and their tasks pace expectation.